ISFJ

 What cognitive functions does the ISFJ use?

-The ISFJ stack is Introverted Sensing (dominant), Extraverted Feeling (auxiliary), Introverted Thinking (tertiary), and Extraverted Intuition (inferior).
-The shadow stack mirrors these with opposite attitudes.
+The ISFJ cognitive stack is Introverted Sensing (dominant), Extraverted Feeling (auxiliary), Introverted Thinking (tertiary), and Extraverted Intuition (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ISFJ in Depth